koredekodes/Koredekodes/README.md

 # About Me

-Hi,I'm a comp sci student, an aspiring ML engineer and a pretty good knowledge on python
+Hi, I'm a comp sci student, an aspiring ML engineer and a pretty good knowledge on python
 -  I’m currently working on multi-file converter(Rosetta)
 - I’m also currently learning Java, reading a book on machine learning and experimenting on python-numpy-panda-streamlit as well as learning other relevant libraries